 Basic Fiberglass Home Air Filters

-The flat, fiberglass air filters are the most plain type of home air filter.
-These filters do not generally improve your home’s air quality; instead, they were created to guard the HVAC equipment from having larger contaminants infiltrate the system and damage the pieces.
-As a result, they can only remove less than 10% of your indoor air pollutants, but only cost around $1 each.
+The flat, fiberglass air filters are the most basic type of home air filter.
+These filters do not usually improve your indoor air quality; instead, they were created to guard the HVAC equipment from having larger contaminants infiltrate the system and harm the pieces.
+As a result, they remove less than 10% of pollutants in your indoor air, but you can purchase them for about $1 each.

-If you aren’t sure which air filter is best for your home, give Teays Valley Service Experts a call today and we will explain your options and help you make the best decision for your indoor air quality.
+If you aren’t sure which air filter is best for your home, give Teays Valley Service Experts a call today and we will walk you through your options to make the best decision for your family’s breathing air.